ngorchakova/jvmwarstories/_posts/2017-12-14-avro_schemas_backward_compatibility.md

 date: 2017-12-14 00:00:00 +00:00
 tags: [avro, confluent, hortonworks]
 ---
-### Version
+## Versions
 Confluent schemaRegistry - 3.1.2
 Hortonworks schemaRegistry - 0.3.0

 ## Case
 By mistake new required field was added to avro schema and confluent schema registry didn't complained about that.
-Later, during migration schemas to Hotronworks schemaRegistry, this problems arose.
+Later, during migration schemas to Hotronworks schemaRegistry, this problem arose.

 Simplified schema examples: